sanskrit/raw_etexts_english/blogs/manasataramgini/2012-02-12_on-a-paramara-warrior-queen-and-some-saracenic-structures-in-lata.md

 +++
-title = "On a paramAra warrior queen and some Saracenic structures inxa0lATa"
+title = "On a paramAra warrior queen and some Saracenic structures in lATa"

 +++
 S and other members of aurvasheyI’s family have rich body of legend